outoflaksh/MNIST-CNN/README.md

 # MNIST-CNN

-Implementation of the deep learning algorithm Convultional Neural Network (or CNN's) to classify images of handwritten digit samples in 10 classes (0-9).
+Implementation of the deep learning algorithm Convultional Neural Network (or CNN) to classify images of handwritten digit samples in 10 classes (0-9).

 ## Technologies used:
 1. Keras